 Yes.
 The fees help to cover the costs of the programs.
 Priority goes to the Cleveland Heights resident.
 Fees are generally divided into categories.
 Some may be differentiate between resident with an recreation ID card and a nonresident.
 Others might have the recreation pass holder, the recreation ID card holder and the nonresident.
 You will need to look at the specific class, program or league you are interested in to see the attached fee.
 Please review our brochure for the specific fees attached to the class or program that interests you.

 You qualify for a membership to the Community Center if:

 If you own property in Cleveland Heights, but do not live here, you do not qualify for a Community Center membership.

 Our Community Center has several rooms to accommodate your event, including a large activity room with a warming kitchen.
 Tables and chairs are also available for your specific function.
 Please feel free to stop in and view our rooms.
 If you are interested in booking a room, please call the Community Center at 216-691-7373.

 Cleveland Heights residents have the priority use of our parks and facilities.
 Nonresidents have limited access.
 Residents with a current Recreation ID card can bring guests, but the number is limited and depends on the facility and usage.
 Our Community Center was built and is supported by taxes paid by residents and is primarily for use by residents.
 Some programs are open to the nonresidents as well, with a higher rate structure.
 ID cards are purchased at the Community Center and are valid for one year from the date of purchase and must be renewed each year.

 The taxes cover the cost of paying for the facilities and their upkeep.
-The fees are necessary to cover the program costs - staff, materials, etc.
+The fees are necessary to cover program costs (staff, materials, etc.).

 The City facilities are supported by income taxes and tax levy payments by Cleveland Heights residents only.
 The property taxes support the school system and not the individual cities of Cleveland Heights or University Heights.